Oldsmobile Silhouette: Safety criticism

+In a semi-related event, the European equivalent of the Silhouette, the Opel/Vauxhall Sintra, also fared badly in Euro NCAP's frontal impact crash test on a 1998 model year minivan, made worse by the steering wheel (and airbag) breaking off from the dashboard (a phenomenon that was not present in the IIHS test).
+Despite performing well in the side impact test, it rated 2.5 stars as a result.

-The safety issues of the Silhouette and other second generation U-body minivans were later addressed with the third generation redesign, which earned the highest rating of "Good" given by the institute in the moderate overlap crash test.
+The safety issues of the Silhouette and its U-body siblings were later addressed with the third-generation redesign (consisting of the Montana SV6 and the related Uplander, Terraza and Relay models), which earned the highest rating of "Good" given by the institute in the moderate overlap crash test.

 The National Highway Traffic Safety Administration gave the van 4 stars for driver protection and 3 stars for passenger protection in the 35 mph frontal impact test.
-In the side impact test, it received 5 stars for front passenger protection, and 5 stars for rear passenger protection.
+In the side impact test, it received 5 stars for front passenger protection, and 5 stars rear passenger protection.
+This applies to all other second-generation U-body minivans.

 More information on the Oldsmobile Silhouette/Pontiac Trans Sport:

 Mixed sales success

 The Silhouette and its platform mates achieved slightly better sales than their avant-garde predecessors, but also failed to capture a significant share of the market.
-The Silhouette was a close competitor in many of the categories deemed of importance, but was a winner in luxury, first in the world to offer factory video screen, the minivan market had become significantly more crowded with competing products that proved to be more desirable and throughout its production it was widely considered a second-tier competitor, certainly competent but not a stand-out in any category.
+While the Silhouette was a close competitor in many of the key categories, it was also a winner in luxury, as it was one of the first minivans to offer a factory video entertainment system.

+The minivan market had become significantly more crowded with competing products that proved to be more desirable, and throughout the Silhouette's production, it was widely considered a second-tier competitor, certainly competent but not a stand-out in any category.

 The Silhouette remained in production until the 2004 model year with minimal changes.
-As Oldsmobile itself was gradually phased out due to poor sales, a limited run of 500 units, dubbed Final 500, of each of the brands 5 remaining models were built and sold.
+As Oldsmobile itself was gradually phased out with slowing sales, a limited run of 500 units, dubbed Final 500, of each of the brand's five remaining models were built and sold.
 The Silhouette received the Final 500 edition as well, applied exclusively to the Premiere trim.
 It featured a Dark Cherry Metallic paint, like the Alero, Bravada, Aurora, and Intrigue, custom vintage Oldsmobile badging on the front fenders and rear liftgate, Final 500 embroidered seat backs for the front and middle row (unique to the Final 500 Silhouettes) and front floor mats, and Aurora-styled chrome wheels.
-However, as a result of the assembly plant running out of production capacity due to fleet order obligations of its siblings, only 360 out of the 500 Silhouettes were built.
+However, as production capacity was constrained by fleet order obligations of its siblings, only 360 out of the 500 Silhouettes were built.
 Production of the Silhouette ended on March 31, 2004.